SR--/placecolor/exhibition.rationale.md

 Strong/weak sides to them
 The observation that something has been common in the past or is still common does not necessarily mean it is a good/worthwhile way to do things

-- Useful/parallel/interesting concepts

 - Future ideas
   - Integration of reference objects (e.g. Zotero) into knowledge bases
-  - More meaningful integration of notes with node graph, so nodes
+  - More meaningful integration of notes with node graph